|

 34.

-out first.
-The haze and mist regained it's normal perspiration
+The hazy mist reacquired it's normal perspiration

 from the ground.